Moduli of flat connections in positive characteristic: Geometric Langlands in positive characteristic

-The smooth locus of the family of compactified Jacobians $\bar{J} \to S$ is given by the Jacobian $J \to S$.
-Over this open subscheme, the Arinkin-Poincar\'e sheaf $\bar{\Pp}/\Jb \times \Jb$ restricts to the Poincar\'e line bundle $\Pp/\J \times \Jb$.
+Over the smooth open subscheme $J \subset \Jb$, the Arinkin-Poincar\'e sheaf $\bar{\Pp}/\Jb \times \Jb$ restricts to the Poincar\'e line bundle $\Pp/\J \times \Jb$.
 Moreover if the generic member of the family $C \to S$ is smooth, the codimension of the complement of $J \subset \bar{\J}$ is $\geq 2$.
-By the Cohen-Macaulay property this allows us to reconstruct the original sheaf by push-forward from the smooth locus
+A Cohen-Macaulay sheaf can be recovered as the push-forward of the restriction of an open subset, which is the complement of a closed subset of codimension $\geq 2$.
+This allows us to reconstruct the original sheaf by push-forward from the smooth locus

-The following Theorem is a direct consequence of \cite[Thm.
+The following theorem is a direct consequence of \cite[Thm.
 C]{Arinkin:2010uq}.

 \begin{thm} With the same assumptions as in Theorem \ref{thm:parinkin} there exists a natural automorphism of derived categories